composewell/streamly/docs/Developer/FileSystem.Path.Design.rst

 The same arguments apply to paths with implicit drive on Windows.

-Strictly speaking @.\/bin\/ls@ can be treated as an absolute path with "." as an implicit root.
+Strictly speaking @.\/bin\/ls@ can be treated as an absolute path with "." as an implicit dynamic root.
 On the other hand "bin/ls" is relative path which represents steps from somewhere to somewhere else rather than a particular location.
 We can also call @./bin@ as a "rooted path" as it starts at a particular location rather than defining "steps" to go from one place to another.
 If we want to append such paths we need to first make them explicitly relative by dropping the implicit root.
 Or we can use unsafeAppend to force it anyway or unsafeCast to convert absolute to relative.

 If we compare these absolute/located paths having implicit roots then result should be EqUnknown or maybe we can just return False?. @./bin@ and @./bin@ should be treated as paths with different roots/drives but same relative path.
-The programmer can explicitly drop the root and compare the relative paths if they want to check literal equality.
+These paths can be compared as equal by enabling relative equality via flag.

+If we treat "." as a dynamic root then, ./bin and bin are not the same, similarly ./.. and .. are not the same; these may be surprising unless one is familiar with this model.

 Note that a trailing . or a . in the middle of a path is different as it refers to a known name.